 Curve Media is an unscripted production company led by Emmy and BAFTA award-winning producers Rob Carey and Camilla Lewis.
-With permanent production bases in London, Dublin, and Cardiff, and production capability globally, Curve specialise in high quality long-running factual and entertainment shows for the worlds biggest networks including BBC, Discovery Networks, ITV, Channel 4, Viacom, and Sky.
+With permanent production bases in London, Dublin, and Cardiff, and production capability globally, Curve specialise in high quality long-running factual and entertainment content for the worlds biggest platforms including BBC, Paramount+, Channel 4, Discovery+, ITV, Sky, and Disney+.

-The company was formed in 2014 by key creatives Rob Carey (former EVP Production and Development, Cineflix – ‘American Pickers’, ‘Property Brothers’) and Camilla Lewis (former Head of Factual, Fremantle UK – ‘Four Rooms’, ‘The Apprentice UK’) and has risen to be one of the top UK independent producers, with 15 shows currently in production and over 100 hours delivered in 2017.
+The company was formed in 2014 by key creatives Rob Carey (former EVP Production and Development, Cineflix – ‘American Pickers’, ‘Property Brothers’) and Camilla Lewis (former Head of Factual, Fremantle UK – ‘Four Rooms’, ‘The Apprentice UK’) and has risen to be one of the top UK independent producers.
 Their shows are characterized as popular subjects with a big twist and broad appeal.

 Rob is a programme maker with a rich history of creating long-running, returnable series with popular appeal and high production values.